ihh/bracery/README.md

 ## Rationale

 Bracery works just fine as a synchronous library, running from a local symbol definitions file, like Tracery (this is the default when running from the command-line, or using the node API).
-However, Bracery was specifically designed to work well for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
+However, Bracery was specifically designed to work well for asynchronous applications where the client is decoupled from the symbol definition store.

 In asynchronous mode, the Tracery definitions file can live on a server somewhere remote from the client (i.e. the place where procedural text generation is happening, such as the user's web browser).